methodgames/methodgames.github.io/roleplay.md

 #### Player-Maintained Monuments: <a href="#PVP-Monuments"><sup>[^]</sup></a>
 <p style="margin-bottom: 15px;"></p>
 - Heavy electric fuses cannot be removed once installed, therefore, there is no mechanic by which players can greif by taking fuses out after powering the monument.
+- Power lines are only owned if they fall within a player's building privilege.
 - See below for rules specific to associated monuments:

 - <strong>Power Plant:</strong>